Your College Cross-Cultural Experience

 Our well-known program – over three decades old – is one of the strongest cross-cultural study programs in the country.
 It is part of what makes EMU a Christian university like no other.

 Go global, or stay in North America

 Cross-cultural study is cherished by the alumni of EMU.
-As a requirement for earning a bachelor’s degree at EMU, the “cross-cultural” is a common experience that distinguishes EMU grads and makes them particularly proud of their time at EMU.
-Most students are immersed in another culture for a whole semester, usually in Africa, Asia, Latin America or the Middle East.
+Since the “cross-cultural” is a requirement for earning a bachelor’s degree at EMU,it has become a common experience that distinguishes EMU grads and makes them particularly proud of their time at EMU.
+Most students decide to become immersed in another culture for a whole semester, usually in Africa, Asia, Latin America or the Middle East.